 The Company's cash and cash equivalents are held in large Canadian financial institutions.
 These investments mature at various dates over the twelve months following the statement of financial position date.
 The Company's HST and VAT receivables consist primarily of harmonized sales tax due from the federal government of Canada and value-added tax due from the government of Mexico.
-The Company is exposed to credit risks through its accounts receivable.
+The Company also has other accounts receivable from various entities including optionees.